Akaroa Museum banner 0001 Exhibitions FillWzExNDAsMzIwXQ

 This exhibition was originally created in partnership by Christchurch Art Gallery Te Puna o Waiwhetū and Canterbury Museum; a display of rare, exquisite and even curiously ordinary objects.

-This summer, in its Akaroa form, the exhibition is recreated with a focus on its ecological and maritime themes, and some added treasures from the collection of Akaroa Museum.
+In its Akaroa form, the exhibition was recreated with a focus on its ecological and maritime themes, and some added treasures from the collection of Akaroa Museum.

 Catching Shadows: a century of photography on Banks Peninsula